 Goals: Positive heel and bar growth.
 As the external sole structure improves with less distortion, the target is to straighten up the bars to just go above live sole plane to build correct external markers, then mass.

-Notes: Next time it can help to pour the heels weighted in the mould to increase heel mould depth, a tricky one but even at a passing grade for application seems comfortable and the foot improved.
+Notes: Next time it can help to pour the heels weighted in the reusable Mould to increase heel depth, a tricky one but even at a passing grade for application seems comfortable and the foot improved.

 The opportunity presented to review the horse, mid cycle.
 With the base narrow conformation, a medial flare had been an ongoing issue.